Top 20 mistakes to avoid while traveling in Croatia

 1. Visiting Croatia during the peak season

 Not only it’s very busy and crowded in popular places like Dubrovnik and Split, but it’s also more expensive.
-Prices tend to be the highest on accommodations and tours in July and August.
+Prices tend to be the highest on hotels and tours in July and August.
 And places like Plitvice and Krka National Park have huge traffic jams with thousands of tourists clogging the walkways.

 For a better experience, visit Croatia during the shoulder season when it’s not too busy and prices are lower.
 Mid-to-late September is the perfect time as temperatures mild, prices on hotels are lower and crowds are smaller.
 May is also a great time to visit Croatia before the peak season begins.